Fix: Activation of Network Connection Failed in Linux

 Force Reload Network Manager

-5. If not, then run the following command:
+5. If not, run:

 sudo apt-get install -d --reinstall network-manager network-manager-gnome